brucemcpherson/rottler/README.md

 ````
 data.forEach (row => {
   Utilities.sleep (rot.waitTime())
-  const result = UrlFetchApp.fetch(url)
+  rot.use()
-  // do something with the row and the result
+  // do something with the row
 })
 ````

 On node, and client side it's more complicated.
 However, Rottle provides a convenience static function to manage async looping.
 See this example.
+You can't use this pattern with Apps Script V8 as it doesn't support for-await-of.

 ````